How to Find Insanely Cheap Flights

 Nothing makes us happier than seeing people add travel to their bucket list.
 Travel can be the most enriching, soul-soothing, confidence-building experience you can give yourself.

-Here are some examples of cheap flight deals that we’ve been able to score:
+Here are some examples of cheap flight deals that we’ve been have been able to score:

-- New York to Hong Kong for less $400 return
+- New York to Hong Kong for less than $450 return

 - Buffalo to Miami for less than $100 return

-- New York to Colombia for less $280 return
+- New York to Colombia for less than $300 return

-We were flexible.
-We knew where to look.
-We jumped on great deals as they came up, and built my holidays around that.
+They were flexible.
+They knew where to look.
+They jumped on great deals as they came up and built their holidays around that.
+It’s that simple.

 FLEXIBILITY